zapta/apio-wiki-dev/docs/project-file.md

 For the list of the Verible formatter options, run the command `apio raw -- verible-verilog-format --helpfull`

-#### The `programmer-cmd` option
+### The `programmer-cmd` option

-he optional 'programmer-cmd' option allows to override the programmer command used by the `apio upload` command.
+he optional `programmer-cmd` option allows to override the programmer command used by the `apio upload` command.
 It is intended for special cases and should be avoided if possible.

 ```